Which place is cheaper, Prague or Berlin?

 Berlin is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-For some great organized tour ideas, see The Best Adventure Tours to Germany, The Best Cultural Tours in Germany, The Best Budget Tours to Czech Republic, and The Best Tours for Seniors to Czech Republic.
+For some great organized tour ideas, see The Best One Week (7-Day) Tours in Germany, The Best Bicycle Tours in Germany, The Best Budget Tours to Czech Republic, and The Best Tours for Seniors to Czech Republic.

 Looking for a hotel in Berlin or Prague?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.